-Highway Standards: 7011101 701400 701401 701406 701411
+Highway Standards: 701101 701400 701401 701406

-Plan Details: Detail of Traffic Control (Special)
+Plan Details: Detail of Traffic Control & Protection (Special)

 Traffic: It is the intention of the Department that FAI-55/74 be kept open to traffic at all times during the construction of this section.
 All interchange ramps shall be kept open to traffic at all times during the construction of this section.
-FAI-55/74 shall have at least one lane of traffic open in both directions at all times.
+FAI-55/74 shall have at least two lanes of traffic open in both directions at all times except during set-up of Traffic Control & Protection (Special).